Using In-place Search for Google APIs

-When preserving a Gmail or Google Workspace (formerly called G Suite) mailbox using the Gmail API, it is possible to perform pre-acquisition searches to narrow down the data set.
-You can perform in-place searches in Gmail and Google Calendar by clicking the "Perform Pre-Acquisition Search" link as shown below.
+When preserving a Gmail or Google Workspace (formerly called G Suite) mailbox using Google APIs, it is possible to perform pre-acquisition (i.e., In-place) searches to narrow down the data set.
+You can perform In-Place searches in Gmail, Google Calendar, and Google Drive by clicking the In-place Search link as shown below:

 FEC allows you to execute your search query on the server side and preview the search results.
-Because FEC uses Gmail and Google Calendar APIs, the search syntax and functionality are identical to those of Gmail and Google Calendar search.
-In other words, the accuracy of the search results is dependent on the capabilities of Gmail and Google Calendar search.
+Because FEC uses Gmail, Google Calendar, and Drive APIs, the search syntax and functionality are identical to those of Gmail, Google Calendar, and Drive search.
+In other words, the accuracy of the search results is dependent on the capabilities of Gmail, Google Calendar, and Google Drive search.

-The visibility of each tab depends on the folder selection made in the folder tree before launching in-place search.
-If both Gmail and Google Calendar items are selected for acquisition, then both tabs would be visible.
+The visibility of each tab depends on the folder selection made in the folder tree before launching In-place Search.
+For example, if Gmail and Google Calendar items were selected for acquisition, then tabs 1 and 2 would be visible.

 1. Gmail